 A secure communication portal is only part of the equation

-Having a secure communications portal can help to mitigate the risk of a security breach but it is not an end-all when it comes to securing your business and clients.
+Having a secure communications portal can help to mitigate the risk of a security breach, but it is not an end-all when it comes to securing your business and clients.
 Companies need to focus on educating their clients on how to use it and why.

 Cybercriminals often prey on inexperienced, first-time homebuyers who feel uncertain during the home purchase process.
 By educating consumers early on and often in the process, the risks of wire fraud can be greatly reduced.
-ALTA members can leverage ALTA’s Homeowner Outreach Program (HOP) for resources to educate your clients and consumers.
+ALTA members can leverage ALTA’s Homeowner Outreach Program (HOP) for resources to educate their clients and consumers.